Agile Delivery Flow: 3 Steps to Deliver on Time Consistently

 2. Step two regarding your agile delivery flow: WIP instead of velocity

-Many Scrum Masters or Kanban Coaches believe that for measuring velocity etc. in a valid way, it is about the “right sizing” of work items, where all work items have roughly the same size.
-Only then, story points (which are needed to measure velocity) are usable for measuring velocity, because they seem more like a comparable time unit.
+Many Scrum Masters or Kanban Coaches believe that valid measurement of velocity etc. depends on “right sizing” of tasks or work items, where all work items are approximately the same size.
+Only then are story points (which are needed to measure velocity) useful for measuring velocity because they appear more like a comparable unit of time.

 But that is wrong: Tasks don’t even need a similar size.
 That is not what you should do, because it is simply too hard to control the estimation part of this.
 But the one thing you can control is how many new tasks you start.

-So do the following to get predictable: Monitor the rate of “new work item started” compared to the rate of “work item finished”.
+So, to become predictable, do the following: Monitor the rate of “new tasks started” compared to the rate of “tasks completed.”
 These two should be in balance.
-In other words, the arrival and departure rate of work items should be as close together as possible, ideally matching.
+In other words, the “input” and “output rate” of tasks should be as close as possible, ideally even matching.

 An example: A typical behavior in software development teams is that, once your “in progress” task is blocked, you start a new work item.
 That leads to many tasks being open, making it way more complicated to unblock all of them.

-Instead, if you make sure that for every started work item there is also a finished work item, the Daily will be more successful in unblocking only a few tasks.
-You will be more predictable - and the team will be happier because your manager and customers are happier.
+If, instead, you make sure that for every task started, there is also a task completed, it will be easier to unblock the few focused tasks in the Daily.
+Your overall performance will be more predictable - and the team will be happier because your supervisor and your customers will be happier.

-Some “positive symptoms” of a healthy agile delivery flow
+Some “positive symptoms” of a healthy agile Agile Delivery Flow

 Practically, this would lead to the following behaviors: